Georgetown Announces IAC Plans

 Construction of a new practice facility has been a priority for the men’s basketball team for years; it currently shares practice court time with the women’s basketball and volleyball teams.

-Head Coach John Thompson III has been particularly vocal regarding his team’s need for new space — according to a Washingtonian article this spring, the coach has even offered to pay for the volleyball team to rent court time at Yates Field House.
+Men's basketball Head Coach John Thompson III has been particularly vocal regarding his team’s need for new space — according to an article appearing in The Washingtonian this spring, the coach has even offered to pay for the volleyball team to rent court time at Yates Field House.

 “We traditionally and currently have been at the top of the Big East,” Thompson III said during the April Zoning Commission meeting at which the facility was approved.
 “But our facilities are at the bottom.”

-University President John J. DeGioia agreed, noting in the Washingtonian piece that Georgetown’s facilities are “not competitive with the current environment of Division I men’s and women’s basketball.”
+University President John J. DeGioia agreed, noting in the piece in The Washingtonian that Georgetown’s facilities are “not competitive with the current environment of Division I men’s and women’s basketball.”

 When complete, the IAC will be Georgetown’s first new completed athletic facility since 1951.
 More images of design plans can be found at www.guhoyas.com/IAC.